Neon:PrairieLand

 In that darkest of times, my mother-in-law's words from that email (along with the church events at the time) came flooding back.
 It led me to believe that the traumatic events in our last church resulted from my standing with the Lord.
 A lack of His blessing.
 His disapproval.
 It was a satanic and insidious lie whispered in the dark.

 By the grace of God, I could not go through with it.
-That's two instances of possible self-harm that have been brought on by my inlaws' actions and words...
+But that is twice that my in-laws' actions and words have brought me close to taking my own life.

 A number of years ago, my mother and sister-in-law came down to look after the girls so my wife and I could get away for a couple of days to celebrate our wedding anniversary.
 That was generous of them, and we were thankful for the opportunity.

-When we got home, and only after they hastily left, we found out from our daughters that my mother-in-law took it upon herself to give an emotional retelling of the story of the tower of Babel because the girls had a snafu.
+When we got home, and only after they had hastily left, we found out from our daughters that my mother-in-law had taken it upon herself to give an emotional retelling of the story of the Tower of Babel because the girls had a snafu.

 What became apparent when the girls were replaying what was said was that my mother-in-law twisted the story in an attempt to manipulate and shame the girls into a certain behaviour.